jmussman/lambdaone-aws-python/README.md

     * Add the Microsoft "Python extension for Visual Studio Code".
     This should also add the Microsoft "Python Debugger extension for Visual Studio Code", but if it does not make sure this is added too.
+* Docker, if it is required to run and/or test the project in a Docker container.

 #### Instructions